 - Mark duplicated data by renaming the scan.

-So congratulations, you have just scanned a huge object!
-Also we recommend to check post-processing tips and tricks for huge objects that are listed in this article.
+Congratulations, you have just scanned a huge object!
+Also, we recommend checking post-processing tips and tricks for huge objects that are listed in this article.

 We are here to help!
 If you have any questions or issues, please do not hesitate to contact our team by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.